enzuru/.emacs.d/README.md

 ### Lisp editing

-Lisp editing is activated only in Lisp mode when in front of parens.
+Lisp editing is activated only in major modes for Lisp languages when in front of parens.

 - `e` evaluate s-expression
 - `f` forward point through parens